-In May 2018, the Corporation's Stock Option Plan (as amended, the "Stock Option Plan") was amended to reduce the maximum number of common shares issuable pursuant to the exercise of options granted under the Stock Option Plan to 2,100,000 (representing approximately 1.4% of the 155,367,757 common shares issued and outstanding as of March 26, 2021) and to limit the annual equity award value (based on grant date fair value as determined by the Board) under the Stock Option Plan and all other share compensation arrangements to C\$150,000 per non-employee Director, of which the annual limit under the Stock Option Plan shall be C\$100,000.
+In 2021, the Corporation's Stock Option Plan (as amended, the "Stock Option Plan") was amended to reduce the maximum number of common shares issuable pursuant to the exercise of options granted under the Stock Option Plan to 1,000,000.
+As at December 31, 2021 and as at the date hereof, no options are issued and outstanding under the Stock Option Plan.
+In February 2021, approximately 1.8 million stock options awarded in 2017 at an exercise price of C\$4.77 per share lapsed, unexercised.